li-olivierfostier/docker_ubuntu/README.md

 # Information

-This image is used to set the locale to en_US.UTF-8.
-It is used as the base image for other projects.
+This image is used as the base image for other projects.

 The Docker builds on [CircleCI](https://circleci.com) : [![Circle CI](https://circleci.com/gh/li-olivierfostier/docker_ubuntu.svg?style=shield)]
 (https://circleci.com/gh/li-olivierfostier/docker_ubuntu)